 While we are making these ingredient lists available, there is no guarantee of the absence of these major food allergens in menu items.
 In addition, based upon vendor availability, food products may be substituted with similar brands without notice.

 The parent/guardian of a student with anaphylaxis to certain foods is responsible for his/her child’s selection and consumption of any food product sold or provided by the school and needs to be aware of the potential hazards associated with the consumption of food not provided from home.

-Since there are hundreds of products to post to this page, we appreciate your patience as we develop this comprehensive list.
+The products information sheets are updated each school year.
 You are welcome to contact us if you have questions at email@example.com or (907) 451-1004.

 Nutrition Services Center1305 Charles StreetFairbanks AK 99701Deborah L. Krier

 451-1004 x16600Jennifer Rust